-At present, we are preparing an auto-measurement system for photoemission holography (PEH).
+Recently, we have prepared an auto-measurement system and an X-ray focusing capillary lens for photoemission holography (PEH).
 PEH is a method that has been greatly developed in Japan in recent years as a measurement method for elucidating the local structure of materials with an atomic resolution [9].
 In particular, various results have been reported in the study of the three-dimensional atomic configurational structure around the dopants in crystals [10].
 However, the opportunity to use state-of-the-art apparatuses (for example, DA30 analyzer and RFA of BL25SU at SPring-8) are limited.
 Although our photoelectron energy analyzer is an old model and it is difficult to separate and observe small shifts in core levels because of the energy resolution of 1-2 eV of the system, preliminary experiments on undoped materials can be carried out with our apparatus before the experiment using the latest ones.
 It can also be used for educational purposes such as experiencing photoelectron holography experiments and learning the analysis methods.